jasewarner/gulp-shopify/README.md

 To get started on your theme, follow [these instructions](https://shopify.dev/themes/tools/cli/getting-started "Shopify CLI usage instructions").

+> Important: Unfortunately, the Shopify CLI hot reload feature fires too soon for Shopify to serve any updated assets, such as CSS or JS!
+I’m finding that a manual reload is still required.

 ## Features

 The Gulp build features the following helpful packages: